77.8 F

 HAZARDOUS CONDITIONS

-Rip Currents: The rip current risk is projected to be moderate across most of the region on Tuesday.
+Rip Currents: The risk of rip currents is projected to be low across most of the region on Saturday.

 Clear = Low Rip Current Risk